mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 ## 7- Configuration

 So, in the last lecture, you learned how to detect the environment in which your application is running.
 One topic that goes hand-in-hand with environments, is the topic of storing configuration settings for the application, and overriding those settings in each environment.
 For example, in your development environment you're going to use a different database or Mail server.
 So, in this lecture, I'm going to show you how to store configuration settings for your application, and override them in each environment.

 Now, there're various Node packages out there for managing configuration, the most popular one is *rc*.
 But my personal preference is another package that is not as popular, but it has a very clean and elegant design, and it's really easy to use.
 So, look up *npm config*.
 So, it has a very active community, there are quite a few collaborators in this project, and I find it a better solution to manage the configuraton of your applications.

-So, back in the terminal, let's install *config module*,
+So, back in the terminal, let's install *config module*.
+Okay, back in the project, let's ccreate a folder called *config*, in this folder, we can have a default configuration file, so let's add a new file called *default.json*.
+So, inside the file, we can have a JSON object to define the default configuration settings.
+For example, let's have a setting in the JSON object called *name*

 > One topic that goes hand-in-hand with environments, is the topic of storing configuration settings for the application, and overriding those settings in each environment.